AD2000X/idem-candidate-task/README.md

 ---

-Thank you for your time — we look forward to your submission.
+Thank you for your time — we're looking forward to your submission.